muskandosi/assignment2/README.md

 ![Figure_3](https://user-images.githubusercontent.com/37702725/132055247-a81013d0-8dc4-44f8-8ef2-0189f846ba57.png)

+# assignment3 : How metrics changes with paramters

 Following are the results for different hyperparameters.
 The results shows how metric(s) vary with the hyperparameter.
 We used different values of gamma.
 First column represent gamma value, second value represent accuracy on test data and third column represents F1 score on test data.